recitativonika/mass-crypto-send/README.md

 before you run the script, you must:

-• Add your Private Key and RPC URLs In the script, replace the following placeholders:
+• Add your Private Key and RPC URLs in the crypto.py script, replace the following placeholders:
 ```bash
 YOUR_INFURA_PROJECT_ID: Your actual Infura project ID or another Ethereum node URL.
 YOUR_PRIVATE_KEY: Your actual private key.
 Adjust gas prices if necessary.
 ```
-• Create a text file named transfer_addresses.txt and list your addresses with the amount and chain type (Ethereum or BSC).
+• Create a text file named addresses.txt and list your addresses with the amount and chain type (Ethereum or BSC).
 The format should be:
 ```bash
 0x742d35Cc6634C0532925a3b844Bc454e4438f44e,0.01,eth
 0x5c69a1aA9dF1c27C31fB9d0D66E6BfF0B1E9C4c6,0.02,bsc